my-lambda-projects/Lambda/7-assets/past-student-repos/react-design-patterns-and-best-practices-master/chapter-06/refs-instance/README.md

 ## Adding a Stylesheet

 This project setup uses [Webpack](https://webpack.github.io/) for handling all assets.
-Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
+Webpack offers a custom way of "extending” the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**:

 ### `Button.css`